andyarensman/prepacker-app/README.md

 ## Controllers and Routing

-The controlling and routing is fairly simple - I basically just needed to be able to talk with MongoDB.
+The controlling and routing is fairly simple - I mostly just needed to be able to talk with MongoDB.
 The most complicated thing was the web scrapper, which is discussed below.

 <a id="web"></a>